 Highly processed canned food – not everything that comes in a can is good.
 Highly processed meat, such as corned beef or spam, can contain a lot of salt and sodium.
 It is also generally advised to avoid processed meat as this is also linked to cancer as well as heart disease.

-Yes we can(ned)!
+Yes, we can(ned)!

 So, there are many reasons to start buying more canned food.
 It’s not just convenience, price, and shelf-life that makes them great: they can be just as good for us as fresh food.
 However, buyers should still be wary that not all that glitters is gold, and neither is every type of canned goods good.
-But more often that not, you’ll be surprised at how much canned items are actually great for your health.
+But more often than not, you’ll be surprised at how much canned items are actually great for your health.

 Do you use a lot about canned goods?
 Did it surprise you about just how much nutritional value is present in them?
 Is there any packet soup that you prefer over canned soup?
 Let us know in the comments.